openfoodfacts/openfoodfacts-auth/README.md

 ## Build

-Run `make build` to finally update the container images.
+Run `make build` to update the container images.

+## Test

+Make sure you re-run the end to end tests with `make test` after a Keycloak upgrade.
+Pay particular attention to the screen snapshots is it is often necessary to update the custom CSS for the OFF theme after a Keycloak upgrade.

 # Roadmap